A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Results under global conditions

-\end{itemize} These differential inequalities are needed controlling the moments of the diffusion process $\{\theta_{t}\}_{t > 0}$ in equation~\eqref{eq-diffusion-main}.
-In our discussion of concrete examples, we provide instances in which they are satisfied.
+\end{enumerate} These differential inequalities are needed controlling the moments of the diffusion process $\{\theta_{t}\}_{t > 0}$ in equation~\eqref{eq-diffusion-main}.
+In our discussion of concrete examples, we provide instances for which they are satisfied.

 Our result involves a certain fixed point equation that depends on the parameters and functions in our assumptions.
-In particular, for any tolerance parameter $\delta \in (0,1)$ and sample size $n$, consider the following equation in a variable $z > 0$:
+In particular, for any tolerance parameter \mbox{$\delta \in (0,1)$} and \mbox{sample size $n$,} consider the following fixed point equation in the variable $z > 0$: